 From unique heart twig christmas wreaths and twig wreaths with golden stars there is a christmas wreath out there for everyone.
 If you like to get modern why not try an all cranberry wreath or even this great metal typography christmas wreath that also comes in white.
 Who says you have to stay traditional?
 Not me with my pastel christmas decorations going up in my front room!
 I say go wild with your Christmas wreaths.

-I singled this one out above because it’s my favorite.
+I singled this Christmas wreath one out above because it’s my favorite.
 In my dining room I have already gone for a twig, red and wooden christmas theme so this would match it perfectly.
 Now I just need to find out where I would hang it.
 Can one have too many Christmas wreaths in a house?
-Luxury Willow & Wood Wreath

 I find it so hard to pick just one.
 There are so many uses for Christmas wreaths as well.
 Why not lay it flat on the table as a Christmas centerpiece like I have done with the wreath below.
 Add a candle or snowman in the middle of it to really catch guests’ eyes.
 I love the dining room to feel festive while we eat.

 Depending on what style and color of wreath you choose you could even incorporate it into your all year round home decor.
 Bringing a little nature into the house is a great home decor trend at the minute.
-I don’t think you could get away with it on the front door year round but definitely a neutral one on a sideboard with a candle.
+I don’t think you could get away with it on the front door year round (but you could change it up depending on the season!) but definitely a neutral one on a sideboard with a candle.